Visiting us

 Q. How long will it take?

 A. The works should be completed by Autumn 2023.
 The site will then need time to settle and the grass to establish.
-WE hope to open it to the public again in Spring 2024.
+We hope to open it to the public again in Spring 2024.

 Q. Will I be able to visit the site when it's completed?